SuperITMan/adb-privacy-android/README.md

 What I want is actually really simple.
 Create small which uses adb with a GUI to play with thoses options easily.

+# TODO

+[ ] Run a pc app
+[ ] Display all installed app on the Android + their background status [ ] Thanks to checkboxes, select multiple apps to change their status

 ## Commands